 Coleman's passion for art led him to Brigham Young University in a roundabout way.

 "I didn't intend to go to college," he confessed.
-"But BYU had just opened up the Harris Fine Arts Center and they had an exhibition of paintings.

 "In my youthful exuberance, I was so excited to see them and I assumed they were done by the faculty," Coleman said.
 "So I signed up."

 Unfortunately, Coleman registered under false pretenses.